Norwegian Sky accidents and incidents

 |26 January 2010||Crew / Passenger Injuries and Overboards|

 On January 26, 2010, while the ship was docked in call port Freeport (Grand Bahama), 2 passengers suffered injuries ashore in a bike crash incident.
 It occurred at ~10 am, when their motorcycle was hit by a car on one of the Queens Highway’s U-turns.
 The injured passengers (64-year-old woman and 63-year-old man) were ambulanced to Rand Memorial Hospital.

-On August 27, 2009, a male passenger drowned ashore on the line’s private island Great Stirrup Cay (Bahamas).
+On August 27, 2009, a male passenger drowned on NCL’s private island Great Stirrup Cay (Bahamas).
 The man was walking on rocks together with his wife, when he slipped and fell into the sea.
 The conducted extensive search found and recovered the body.
-During the accident, the ship was in the second leg of 4-day Bahamas cruise (itinerary Aug 24-29) from homeport Miami.

 (overboard) On April 17, 2009, at ~3 am, a 39-year-old male passenger fell overboard.
 When the incident occurred, the ship was approx 60 ml / 100 km north of Nassau Bahamas on 3-day cruise from homeport Miami.
 Passengers witnessed the man jumping in the water.

 The conducted by the ship search operation was later assisted by Royal Bahamas Defense Force assets, plus two other cruise liners – the fleetmate Norwegian Pearl and the Royal Caribbean ship Monarch of the Seas.
 At nightfall, the search and rescue was called off, failing to find the body.